Skycoder42/qpmx/README.md

 packages, and include everything required to your pro file automatically.

 #### Translations
-To have translations properly working, you must set the `TRANSLATIONS` variable **before** the qpmx line.
+To have translations properly working, you can use the `TRANSLATIONS` variable in both, qpmx packages and in your final project.
 Simply run `make lrelease` and translations will be compiled automatically.
 To install them, use the prepared target:

 ```pro
 qpmx_ts_target.path = $$[QT_INSTALL_TRANSLATIONS] # or wherever you want to install them to